 Secretary Paulson's original idea was to set TARP up as a reverse auction.
 Banks would submit bid prices on their bad loans to the Treasury Department.
 Treasury administrators would select the lowest price offered.

 The problem was that the banks didn't want to take a loss, so they wanted the Treasury Department to pay full price for these assets.
 The government knew they were worth far less.
 They were so far apart on prices that the auction wouldn't work.
 Paulson shelved the plan.

-Banks Blocked the TARP Program for Homeowners
+The Problem With the TARP Program for Homeowners

-The Obama administration introduced HARP in April 2009, but only 810,000 homeowners were helped.
-Of those, only 57,171 were more than 5 percent upside down.
-The rest had higher equity.
-Banks cherry-picked applicants and refused to consider those with lower equity.These were the same banks that gave loans to anyone a few years earlier.
+The problem was the banks.
+They cherry-picked applicants and refused to consider those with lower equity.
+Banks were too averse to risk to allow the programs to work.These were the same banks that gave loans to anyone a few years earlier.

 There was no risk to the banks, as all these loans were guaranteed by Fannie Mae or Freddie Mac.
-Banks didn't want to be bothered with the paperwork involved with homeowners who have mortgage insurance.
+Banks didn't want to be bothered with the paperwork involved with homeowners who had mortgage insurance.
 That, of course, applied to everyone with less than 20 percent equity.